rossprogram/rossprogram.github.io/students/faq.md

 ### Where are the math lectures and seminars held?

-The lectures and seminars are usually held in campus building within a few blocks of the dormitory.
+The lectures and seminars will be held in campus buildings within a few blocks of the dormitory.

 ### Is there transportation to/from the airport if an attendee flies in or out unaccompanied?